DistroHopper39B/freeldr-wrapper-appletv/README.md

 More detailed instructions to follow.
 Basically,
 [you have to remove the hard drive from the Apple TV](https://www.ifixit.com/Guide/Apple+TV+1st+Generation+Hard+Drive+Replacement/4799), install Windows or ReactOS on it through any one of a variety of methods, and reinstall it.
-As of 11/26/2023, the expected behavior with [the latest developer builds of ReactOS](https://reactos.org/getbuilds/) is a black screen after the menu appears and a dozen or so DLLs load.
+As of 11/26/2023, the expected behavior with [the unoffical ReactOS fork](https://github.com/distrohopper39b/reactos) is a black screen after the menu appears and a dozen or so DLLs load.
+### TODO
+- Fix ugly hacks:
+  - The boot struct is placed at physical memory address 0x0.
+For obvious reasons this is absolutely insane, but it works for now so I haven't bothered fixing it.
 ## Special Thanks
 - [The_DarkFire_](https://github.com/DarkFire01/) for helping me with this process and answering my stupid questions
 - The developers of [atv-bootloader](https://github.com/loop333/atv-bootloader) and its predecessors
-  - loop333 for the modern compiler fixes
+  - [loop333](https://github.com/loop333/atv-bootloader) for the modern compiler fixes
-  - davilla (Scott Davilla) for `atv-bootloader` and various workarounds
+  - [davilla](https://github.com/davilla/atv-bootloader) (Scott Davilla) for `atv-bootloader` and various workarounds
   - James McKenzie for `mb_boot_tv`, a predecessor to `atv-bootloader`
   - Edgar (gimli) Hucek for the first Linux bootloader, `mach_linux_boot`
-- [The OSDev wiki](https://wiki.osdev.org) for helping with PCI implementation
+- [The OSDev wiki](https://wiki.osdev.org) for helping with my PCI IDE hack
 - [The ReactOS developers](https://github.com/reactos/reactos/graphs/contributors) for creating FreeLoader